CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

 ## **Overview**

  A Host Pool is a collection of Azure virtual machines that register to Azure Virtual Desktop as session hosts when you run the Azure Virtual Desktop agent.
 All session host virtual machines in a host pool, should be sourced from the same image for a consistent user experience.
-To start with, we will login to the Azure portal.
+To start host pool creation, we will login to the Azure portal.

 ## Exercise 1: Create Host Pool using Getting Started Wizard